 *Updated December 21st, 2020

-How hard coronavirus hit the travel industry?
-Will the short term rental market be able to recover?
+How hard has the coronavirus hit the travel industry?
+Will the short-term rental market be able to recover?

 We have collected the appropriate data, to draw usable conclusions and perhaps get the dose of optimism that many of us need.

 Please find below the statistics we have collected from Hosthub customers, spanning 78 countries around the world and several properties.

 Looking at the above chart we observe the following: